Alborz Province Iran Travel Guide

 Explore Fardis Palace (if accessible) and the historical context of Karaj's development.
 Day trip to Tehran for Golestan Palace, National Museum of Iran, and Rey.
 Consider a multi-day extension to Alamut Valley for its unique history.

 Hike in the Alborz Mountains around Shahrestanak or Varangeh Rood.
-Take a drive on the Chalus Road for picturesque scenery and short stops.
+Take a drive on the Chalus Road for picturesque vistas and short stops.
 In winter, plan a skiing trip to Dizin or Shemshak.
 Explore Taleghan Valley for its lake and nature.

 Spend time at Chamran Park, which features an funfair and flower garden.
 Enjoy picnics by Amir Kabir Dam.
 Take short, easy walks in the Alborz foothills.
 Visit Tehran's family-friendly attractions like Mellat Park or the Zoo.